apparata/Markin/README.md

 ### Parsing

-Simply instantiate a parser and call the `parse()` method with a string in Markin format as a parameter:
+Simply instantiate a parser and call the `parse()` method with a string in Markin format as a parameter.
+The `parse()` method returns a `DocumentElement` object, which is the root object of the element tree.

 ```Swift
 let exampleMarkin = """